-Beginning each fall semester, the EMT curriculum consists of classroom lecture, hands-on skills practice, as well as field training with actual transport agencies.
+Beginning each fall and spring semester, the EMT curriculum consists of classroom lecture, hands-on skills practice, as well as field training with actual transport agencies.
 Students will gain the knowledge and skill-base necessary to gain employment.
 Students learn the skills to care for critically-ill and injured patients, including airway management, patient assessment and trauma care.
-Upon completion of the program, students will be prepared to earn a state and national certification for a Basic Emergency Medical Technician.
+Upon completion of the program, students will be prepared to earn a national registry as an Emergency Medical Technician - Basic.